 Great to meet you!

-Angelica Robles, LCSW, is a bilingual trauma and grief clinician-based North Carolina, with more than a decade of experience supporting individuals and families across community mental health, victim services, immigrant/refugee programs, and survivor care.
+I am Angelica Robles, LCSW, a bilingual trauma and grief clinician based in North Carolina, with more than a decade of experience supporting individuals and families across community mental health, victim services, immigrant and refugee programs, and survivor care.

-Her background includes group therapy facilitation, psychotherapeutic services for immigrant and refugee communities, dyadic child–parent psychotherapy, and extensive victim services work with protection-based agencies.
-In her years of practice, she has provided caring support to survivors of torture, abuse, gun violence, and sexual violence, as well as other victimizations.
+My background includes group therapy facilitation, psychotherapeutic services for immigrant and refugee communities, dyadic child–parent psychotherapy, and extensive victim services work within protection‐based agencies.
+Throughout my years of practice, I’ve provided compassionate support to survivors of torture, abuse, gun violence, sexual violence, and other forms of victimization.